envisioning/vocab/vocab/semantic-entropy.md

 ---
 category: DATA, MATH
+generality:
+- 0.742
+- 0.72
+- 0.705
+- 0.688
+- 0.67
+- 0.652
+- 0.628
 slug: semantic-entropy
 summary: Measure of uncertainty or unpredictability in the meaning of a message or data, often considering the context in which the information is used.
 title: Semantic Entropy
 ---